TugboatQA/docs/troubleshooting/index.md

 ```

 And once you've got a shell into the Service, you can go line-by-line debugging
-your config file, just the same as if you'd used the web UI to terminal into a
+your config file, the same as if you'd used the web UI to terminal into a
 Service.

 #### Debug via pushing changes to git